jss367/jss367.github.io/_posts/2021-05-02-eval-on-unbalanced-datasets.md

     return f1
 ```

-## Train Model
+## Train the Model

-OK.
-Out first experiment we'll make a couple train datasets.
-One options is to have a balanced dataset, the other is to allow it to be unbalanced to match the "real world".
-Let's see which one produces better results.
+For our first experiment we'll make two test sets.
+One will be balanced with 1000 examples of each and the other will be unbalanced with 1000 examples of a cat and 100 examples of a dog, as our "real world" population is.
+Let's see how the results from these tests compare.

 ```python